 4. Stinging Nettle Root

 Stinging nettle root is another powerful herb for balancing the endocrine system.
-Nettle root contains phytonutrients that decrease the levels of free testosterone in women with PCOS.
+Nettle root contains plant compounds that decrease the levels of free testosterone in women with PCOS.
 When the levels of testosterone drop, so do the uncomfortable PCOS symptoms, such as acne, unwanted hair growth and irregular menstrual cycles.

 NOTE: Although stinging nettle leaf also has great medicinal value, for curing PCOS, stinging nettle root is the one you want!